-SENDA is an advisory initiative to help our students make informed academic choices to stay on track toward on-time academic completion.
-The student advising framework includes monitoring and advising academic progress at the 15/30/45 credit hour course enrollment; delivering other supportive services when they go off track; academic planning for transitioning to a four-year institution and career choices; delivering technology-driven financial literacy content; instituting financial peer coaching; and providing virtual career tours.
-There is also a plan to increase the number of advisors and leverage technology to maintain an effective and quality advisory framework.
-The College has secured a 5-year Hispanic Serving Institution grant valued at \$2.8 million from the U.S. Department of Education to help fund this intrusive advisory framework.
+SENDA is an advisory initiative to help our students make informed and focused academic choices that will drive on-time academic completion.
+The student advising framework includes student touchpoints at the 15/30/45 credit hour course enrollment to monitor their academic progress.
+Other student support services include delivering technology driven financial literacy content, instituting financial peer coaching and providing virtual career tours.
+The College has leveraged technology and increased the number of student advisors to maintain an effective and quality advisory framework.
+The College has secured a 5-year Hispanic Serving Institution grant valued at \$2.8 million from the U.S. Department of Education to fund this intrusive advisory framework.